MassOS-Linux/MassOS/installation-guide.md

 - The bootstrap compiler built in stage1 is now removed after the full compiler is built.
 - Switch sourceforge sources to cdn.thesonicmaster.net to avoid connection timeouts and other download problems.
 - Fixed incorrect permissions which prevented `fusermount` from working.
-- Executables are now self-compressed using UPX to free up more space.
+- Syntax highlighting is now enabled in Nano by default.

 It also includes the following upgraded software, however there may be more upgrades before the next version of MassOS is released: